nghanyi/nghanyi/README.md

 ### I'm an Undergraduate and a Web Developer from Singapore!

-- 👨🏻‍🎓 Currently an undergraduate taking the BEng (Hons) in Information and Communications Technology (Software Engineering).
+- 👨🏻‍🎓 Currently an undergraduate taking the BEng (Hons) in Information and Communications Technology, majoring in Software Engineering.
 - ✅ Highly motivated learner with a strong passion for web development.
 - 👨🏻‍💻 I was a .NET Developer who is responsible for creating backend functionalities for web solutions.
 - 💻 I self-learnt the MERN stack and I hope to work towards becoming a full-stack developer in the future.